spruceUI/spruceOS/README.md

 ## THEMES

-  - Included are five themes located in Settings.
+  - Included are six themes located in Settings.
 More icons and themes are planned to be added in the future.
   - You can add themes from your Miyoo Mini or MMP.
 NOTE: There will be some missing assets because the A30 has additional ones.
   - We are seeking out new themes and hoping to get some soon!
 If you are interested in contributing a theme please reach out!
+  - Initial work has began creating a [Theme Guide](https://github.com/spruceUI/spruceOS/wiki/Theme-design-guide)

 ## Credits/Thanks
   Tenlevels: Starting spruce, making kickass Themes and getting the A30 where it deserves to be!
+Spruce would never have existed without him, we are eternally grateful to the long hours and dedication he put in.

   Decojon: Auto Save/Quick Shutdown + Resume feature, MainUI patches, Keymon tweaks, Random Game Selector (X-menu).